 It Only Happened Once

 Colossians 2:17 – “These are a shadow of the things to come.”

 Hebrews 10:1 – “The Torah has in it a shadow of the good things to come.”

 There are many events which only happen once, even though they are also a shadow of future events.
 Eleazar only went to Paddan-Aram once to get a wife for Isaac (Genesis 24:4), a shadow of Yeshua coming to get his bride.
 Lot was only taken out of Sodom once (Genesis 19:15), a shadow of the rapture.
 The Hebrew slaves were only taken out of Egypt once (Jude 1:5) and Lazarus was only resurrected once (John 11:43), each event a shadow of the future one-time only event of the resurrection of the dead in Yeshua.

 1 Peter 3:18 – “Yeshua himself died for sins, once and for all . . .
 He was put to death in the flesh but brought to life by the Spirit.”

-What, then, can we say about Yom Teruah (Trumpets), Yom Kippurim (Atonements), and Sukkoth (Booths)?
+Simply put: The first four moedim have already been fulfilled.
+What, then, can we say about the final three: Yom Teruah (Trumpets), Yom Kippurim (Atonements), and Sukkot (Booths)?
 Will they, too, be one-time events?
 Indeed they will.
-There will only be one resurrection of the dead in Yeshua and rapture of the Bride.
-Likewise, there will only be one seven year Tribulation Period, and only one millennial reign of Yeshua, fulfilling the Yom Kippurim and Sukkoth moedim.
+There will only be one resurrection of the dead in Yeshua and rapture of the Bride, fulfilling the Yom Teruah moed.
+Likewise, there will only be one seven year Tribulation Period, and only one millennial reign of Yeshua, fulfilling the Yom Kippurim and Sukkot moedim.